uncomplicate/fluokitten/articles/getting_started.md

 ;=> [2 3 4 0 1 2 10 20 30]
 ```

 `fapply` reaches inside any `Applicative` context (in this case, vector), applies function(s) wrapped in the same type of context (vector) and produces a similarly wrapped result.
-As an `Applicative`, vector produces a context wrapping results of applying all wrapped functions to al wrapped data.
+As an `Applicative`, vector produces a context wrapping results of applying all wrapped functions to all wrapped data.
 More simple examples:

 ```clojure